pgitweke/Cryptocurrencies/README.md

 - Unsupervised Machine Learning and Cryptocurrencies

 - Using Unsupervised Learning to Discover Unknown Patterns

+# Results:

+There were five hundred and thirty-two (532) tradable cryptocurrencies.

 ## Objective 1: Preprocessing the Data for PCA